 The purpose of the identification of a SEND is to establish what action the Academy needs to take to best support our students.
-The Academy identifies the needs of students by considering the needs of the whole student, not just the special educational needs.
+The Academy identifies the needs of students by considering the needs of the whole student, not just in relation to special educational needs.

-The Maritime Academy is clear that only those students who require additional specialist provision will be referred to as having SEND status.
-Other issues which may impact on progress and attainment but are not SEND include:
+Maritime Academy is clear that only those students who require additional support above and beyond that which is universally offered will be referred to as having SEND status.
+Maritime Academy recognise that progress and attainment can be impacted for a variety of reasons that are not SEND, these include: